Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-5-Endpoint Incident Response Investigation/README.md

 This project demonstrates a SOC endpoint incident response investigation of a compromised Windows workstation.

-The investigation reconstructs the attacker lifecycle from initial access to SYSTEM-level compromise by correlating:
+The investigation reconstructs the attack lifecycle from initial access to SYSTEM-level compromise by correlating:

 - Sysmon telemetry
 - Windows Security Event Logs